 Mobile technologies have been evolving rapidly.
 With the launch of the fourth generation mobile (4G) services in the early 2010s and of the fifth generation mobile (5G) services in April 2020, over 99% of mobile service users in Hong Kong are now enjoying mobile experiences that 4G or 5G technologies bring about.
 To cope with the continual increasing demand of customers for more advanced mobile services, mobile network operators (MNOs) have successively ceased their provision of 2G services and even 3G services so as to re-deploy the vacated radio spectrum in support of higher generations of mobile technologies.

-Hutchison Telephone Company Limited ("HTCL"), SmarTone Mobile Communications Limited ("SmarTone") and Hong Kong Telecommunications (HKT) Limited ("HKT") have ceased to provide 2G services1, while China Mobile Hong Kong Company Limited ("CMHK") has also ceased to provide 3G services2.
-CMHK, being the last local MNO providing 2G services currently, has applied for and received the Communications Authority (CA)'s prior consent to cease the provision of its 2G services starting from 23 June 2026.
-For details, please refer to the press release issued by the Office of the Communications Authority (OFCA).
-After the phased shutdown of 2G mobile networks, 23 June 2026 will mark the end of the 2G era in Hong Kong.
+Hutchison Telephone Company Limited ("HTCL"), SmarTone Mobile Communications Limited ("SmarTone") and Hong Kong Telecommunications (HKT) Limited ("HKT") have ceased to provide 2G services1.
+China Mobile Hong Kong Company Limited ("CMHK"), being the last local MNO providing 2G services, has also ceased the provision of its 2G services starting from today (23 June), marking the end of the 2G era in Hong Kong.

 At present, mobile services worldwide are predominantly 4G / 5G services and 6G era will approach in several years.
 The exit of 2G and 3G services is in line with the global development trend.
 MNOs could focus their resources and radio spectrum on developing next-generation network technologies and providing diversified mobile services which are conducive to the overall economic development in the future.